evansb/muhcompetitive/README.md

         scons -s               # For all files
         scons -s adhoc/barcode # For one problem

-5. Scons will only diff with expected output if it is not empty.
-6. To cleanup the `*.o` and executable files.
+5. To cleanup the `*.o` and executable files.

         scons -c

+6. Configuration is done via `config.py`